Pensamiento apestoso: Mi visión distorsionada de mí mismo

 Now think of all the sins you have ever committed, they are too numerous to count, yet all of them have been covered by Jesus’ shed blood on the cross, if you have received the gift of salvation through Jesus’ death on the cross for your sins.
 If you are born again, the Bible says you are a new creation in Christ, old things are passed away behold all things become new.
 (2nd Corintios 5:17)

 It is good Lord, to be reminded of the miraculous work you did in me when I became born-again.
 Thank you for forgiving all my sins, my rebellious actions, my drunkenness, drug usage, fornication, my abortion, my lying, stealing, my pride and my idol worship.
 All these I lay at your feet Jesus.
 I no longer have to carry these sins on my back.
 You have exchanged my sins for your righteousness.
 I am so grateful to you Lord, the day you had mercy on this broken woman and opened my eyes to see that what I was doing was not working and I needed you in my life.
 I surrendered my will and my life to you and confessed my sins and asked Jesus to be my Lord and Savior.
-It was the most beautiful day of my life, February 6, 1994.
+It was the most beautiful day of my life, Febrero 6, 1994.
 A day I will always cherish.

 Preguntas: